germal/OpenCVB/README.md

 providing links to online documentation and versions for other platforms.
 Many downloadable algorithms are encumbered by environmental considerations that can obscure the meaning or context of an algorithm.
-All the algorithms here contain just the algorithm without camera dependencies and will work with each of the supported cameras.
-Isolating the algorithm functionality enables easy adaptation to other environments or platforms.
+All the algorithms here contain just the algorithm separate from any camera dependencies and will work with each of the supported cameras.
+Isolating just the algorithm functionality enables easy adaptation to other environments or platforms.

 **Pre-Install Notes**